m-ab-s/media-autobuild_suite/README.md

 For using it:
  - Download the file, and copy it in your target folder.
 In that folder all compiler and tools get installed.
 Please look that you use a folder without space characters.
 A good place is: c:\mingw
- - double click the ffmpeg-autobuild.bat file
+ - double click the media-autobuild_suite.bat file
  - select if you want to compile for Windows 32 bit, 64 bit or both
  - select if you want to compile non free tools like "fdk aac"
  - select the numbers of CPU (cores) you want to use